FORMER DUPORTS TIP

 So let’s just repeat that statement- the site was being used as “a commercial tip” and the West midlands County Council, which thankfully disappeared in 1986 were totally liable for this absurd misuse.

-Another revelation comes from notes of a conversation concerning one of those at the helm at this organisation , one David O’Connor , who by now had simply transferred to “Walsall Council Hazardous waste unit”
+Another separate revelation source comes from notes of a conversation concerning one of those at the helm at this organisation , one David O’Connor , who by now had simply transferred to “Walsall Council Hazardous waste unit”

 “Hole filled up with water (about 6 million gals)”

-Contaminated water found in Black Country sewer construction , which crossed the site contained E.coli.
+Contaminated water found in the Black Country sewer construction , which crossed the site contained E.coli.
 It was inferred that this came from the sewage works itself , though they denied this- but with the uncontrolled nature of wastes it is not unlikely to have been deposited by someone on the site itself directly.

 One shakes the head in disbelief at these statements, and how the site licences were a total and utter joke.